inetrg/inet-mbh/README.md

 ## Roadmap

-- Add more board clip variants to better fit possible boards.
-- Create a "service" where some basic parameters are entered and out pops an stl for those given parameters, eliminating the need for any setup or tuning.\
+- Create a "service" where some basic parameters are entered and out pops an stl for those given parameters.
-- Try to make a more generic `uc` so everything is can be swapped.
-- Add a usb hub holder solution.
-- Refactor and improve the FreeCAD modelling.
 - Automate releases to provide all the stl files in a reproducible way.
-- Allow for vendor independent USB chassis clip.
 - Add a place to label the `mc` for location
+- Add an open PCB
+    - 4x USB hub
+    - Bussed power
+    - Power control
+    - Indicator LEDs
+    - Bussed communications